dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 It is wrong as the primary read model at scale!

-Hence the proposal to shift to [CQRS — Command Query Responsibility Segregation]().
+Hence the proposal to shift to [CQRS — Command Query Responsibility Segregation](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation).

 Writes still go to the normalized source-of-truth schema.
-But reads get their own optimized data stores
+But reads get their own optimized data stores.

 For this system, two read models are required:
 1. **Read Model 1: User Summary Store**